Lauren Shave

 Experience

-• Assisting mine operators and service providers in relation to mine safety incidents and investigations under the Mines Safety and Inspection Act 1994 (WA) and more recently under the Work Health and Safety Act 2020 (WA), including appearing as counsel where a prosecution is brought.
+• Assisting mine operators and service providers in relation to mine safety incidents and investigations under the Work Health and Safety Act 2020 (WA), including appearing as counsel where a prosecution is brought.

-• ACEN Renewables on native title issues in the negotiation of its landmark partnership with the Yindjibarndi Aboriginal Corporation for the development, ownership and operation of large-scale renewable energy projects valued at over $1bn.
-The partnership establishes a leading model and example of meaningful economic partnerships with traditional owners in Australia;
+• Advising ACEN Renewables on native title issues in the negotiation of its landmark partnership with the Yindjibarndi Aboriginal Corporation for the development, ownership and operation of large-scale renewable energy projects valued at over $1bn.

-• On allegations of breach of a reasonable endeavours obligation in Gillett v Menzies Hold Co 4 Pty Ltd [2024] WASC 78;
+• Acting in defence of allegations of breach of a reasonable endeavours obligation in Gillett v Menzies Hold Co 4 Pty Ltd [2024] WASC 78;

-• The successful party in Thaluntha Pty Ltd v CITIC Pacific Mining Management Pty Ltd [2019] WASC 196, in which the Supreme Court determined that an agreement with a (now) deregistered native title claim group was not enforceable.
+• A judgement for CITIC Pacific Mining Management Pty Ltd to the effect that an agreement with a deregistered native title claim group was not enforceable.

-• The successful party in Marindi Metals Ltd v Kidman Resources Ltd [2017] WASC 189, involving an allegation of breach of a binding contractual obligation to acquire the lithium rights to a project that was valued at $200 million.
+• Acting for Kidman Resources Limited in its successful defence of an allegation of breach of contract regarding a lithium project that was valued at $200 million.

 Awards